daz4126/Nanny-State/README.md

 const increment = (number,i=1) => number + i
 ```

-This function accepts 2 parameters: the number to be incremented and the amount it is to be incremented by, which has a default value of 1.
+This function accepts two parameters: the number to be incremented and the amount it is to be incremented by, which has a default value of `1`.
 We could make this value negative to make the count go down.
 Now we can write the event handlers that use this transformer function to update the state:

 ```javascript
 const up = event => update(increment)